grafana/k6x/README.md

 Any number of `"use k6"` pragmas can be used.

+> **Note**
+> The use of pragmas is completely optional, it is only necessary if you want to specify version constraints.

 Read the version constraints syntax in the [Version Constraints](#version-constraints) section of the [Appendix](#appendix)

 > **Warning**